ramachaitanyak/graph-query-engine/README.md

 5. Obtain CPU and Memory utilization of the server, currently only time spent on CPU is recorded for performance.
 For memory management, we could run `valgrind` to identify leaks.
+6. Improve CLI error handling with proper integer limits.
-6. Setup CI job, to check for memory leaks using coverity/valgrind.
+7. Setup CI job, to check for memory leaks using coverity/valgrind.
 ```

 ## Known Bugs: